razodactyl/gocv/README.md

 The GoCV package provides Go language bindings for the [OpenCV 4](http://opencv.org/) computer vision library.

-The GoCV package supports the latest releases of Go and OpenCV (v4.12.0) on Linux, macOS, and Windows.
-We intend to make the Go language a "first-class" client compatible with the latest developments in the OpenCV ecosystem.
+The GoCV package supports the latest releases of Go and OpenCV (v4.12.0) on Linux, Docker, macOS, and Windows.
+Our ongoing mission is help the Go programming language be a "first-class" client compatible with the latest developments in the OpenCV ecosystem.

 GoCV supports [CUDA](https://en.wikipedia.org/wiki/CUDA) for hardware acceleration using Nvidia GPUs.
 Check out the [CUDA README](./cuda/README.md) for more info on how to use GoCV with OpenCV/CUDA.